jixuni/Cherry/README.md

 ![ScreenShot](https://github.com/jixuni/Cherry/blob/master/images/screenshot.png)

-This is a responsive boilerplate I made for mondern website layout design.
+This is a responsive boilerplate I made for a client with mondern website layout design.
 It can be view here [Cherry](https://jixuni.github.io/Cherry/index.html)

 ## Getting Started